Generic-Wizard-DH2413/wizzyworks-bridge/README.md

 1. Generate ArUco markers using online tools or OpenCV
 2. Print markers with IDs that match your WebSocket commands
 3. Show markers to the camera
-4. Keep markers stable (not moving) for 2 seconds
-5. Watch for trigger events in the console
+4. Watch for trigger events in the console

 ## Configuration